Hecke algebras

 q³+2q+2q⁻¹+q⁻³

-For an Iwahori-Hecke algebra this computes the character values of H on the Tbasis(H)(v).
+For an Iwahori-Hecke algebra this computes the character values of H on Tbasis(H)(v).

 For H the Hecke algebra of a complex reflection group W this routine computes character values on a lift of the element of W defined by the word v in gens(W).

-For complex reflection groups the character table of the generic Hecke algebra of W has been computed (not entirely for 3 exceptions, see representation) in the sense that, if s₁,…,sₙ are generators of the braid group lifting the Broué-Malle-Rouquier-Bessis-Michel generators of W, there is at least one element v in each conjugacy class of W and one expression in the generators for it such that the character values of the image Tᵥ in the Hecke algebra of the lift to the braid group are known.
-Such an expression in the generators will be called a known word (the list of known words is obtained by word.(conjugacy_classes(W)).
+For complex reflection groups the character table of the generic Hecke algebra of W has been computed (excepted for G₃₄) in the sense that, if s₁,…,sₙ are generators of the braid group lifting the Broué-Malle-Rouquier-Bessis-Michel generators of W, there is at least one element v in each conjugacy class of W and one expression in the generators for it such that the character values of the image Tᵥ in the Hecke algebra of the lift to the braid group are known.
+Such an expression in the generators will be called a known word (the list of known words is obtained by word.(conjugacy_classes(W)) or classinfo(W).classtext.
 If the word v is known, the computation is quick using the character table.
 If not, the function computes the trace of Tᵥ in each irreducible representation.
-The values returned are Unknown() for missing representations (see representation).
+The values returned are missing for missing representations (see representation; there are missing representations for G₃₁, G₃₂ and G₃₄).

 julia> W=crg(4)